Looking for a beginner knitting project? These easy scarf knitting patterns are a great place to start.

 If you're looking for an easy knitting project that will impress your friends and family, this is it.

-This two-tone textured scarf is fancy in its simplicity.
+This two-tone textured knit scarf pattern is fancy in its simplicity.
 If you can knit and purl, bind off, and pick up stitches, you can make this scarf.
 And who wouldn't want to?

 Knit in a blend of merino and cotton, this reversible scarf would work well at any time of year.
 This free scarf knitting pattern has only written instructions.